nholtz/steel1-book/_build/tension/T10/lap-splice-01.md

 has_widgets: false
 title: 'Lap Splice'
 prev_page:
+  url: /tension/T01/net-areas-01u
+  title: 'Net Areas (notebook with units)'
+next_page:
-  url: /tension/T05/bolted-single-angle-01
+  url: /tension/T15.prev/bolted-single-angle-01
   title: 'Single Angle, Bolted One Leg'
-next_page:
-  url: /tension/T20/W-brace-01
-  title: 'W Brace'
 comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
 SEE ORIGINAL FILES IN /content***"
 ---

-# Tension Member: Lap Splice
+# Example T10: Tension Member Lap Splice
 Compute the factored tension resistance, $T_r$, of the following plate tension member, lap splice and fasteners.
 Ignore the connection details at the far ends of the member (not shown).
-Bolts are 3/4" A325 in a bearing-type connection (assume threads intercepted).
+Bolts are 3/4" A325 in a bearing-type connection, in 22mm punched holes (assume threads intercepted).
 The plates are of CSA G40.21 350W steel.

 ![Lap Splice](images/lap-splice-01.svg)

+## Import and Setup Library Modules

 <div markdown="1" class="cell code_cell">
 <div class="input_area" markdown="1">